- Comfortable interior

 Cadillac’s safety scorecard with the XT6 is nearly spotless.

-The XT6 gets exemplary crash-test scores from both of the major safety rating organizations in the U.S. The IIHS called it a Top Safety Pick+ for 2020 and the NHTSA gave it a five-star overall rating.
+The XT6 gets exemplary crash-test scores from both of the major safety rating organizations in the U.S. The IIHS called it a Top Safety Pick+ and the NHTSA gave it a five-star overall rating.
 That’s a near-perfect score on our watch, so it’s a 9 for safety.

 Why not a 10?
 Big crossovers have lousy outward vision and the XT6 follows that rule—it’s not exempt.